changyeli/traitsPredictor/README.md

 - Agreeableness: MLP with correct rate 52%
 - Neuroticism: Bernoulli Naive Bayes, with correct rate 62%

-Based on CV scores above, Bernoulli Naive Bayes and MLP will be the final classifier.
+Based on CV scores above, Bernoulli Naive Bayes and MLP will be the final classifiers.

 ### Features
 - Predicting users' personality traits.